-The Difference Between Tinted Moisturizer, BB Cream, CC Cream and More
+The Differences Between Tinted Moisturizer, BB Cream and CC Cream

-Leave it to the beauty industry to have so many different coverage options in addition to foundation.
-From tinted moisturizers to BB and CC creams — it’s seriously hard to keep track of all that’s out there, much less why we should pick one over the other.
-Perhaps two of the most popular lightweight, dual-action formulas out there are BB creams and tinted moisturizers, which to many, deliver more or less the same results.
-But, believe it or not, BB creams and tinted moisturizers are different in their own unique ways.
-Not sure quite how?
-To help shed some light (and guide your future purchases), we’re discussing the differences between BB cream, CC cream and tinted moisturizer, and the pros and cons of each, below.
+Looking for an alternative to foundation?
+From tinted moisturizers to BB and CC creams, there are plenty of options to choose from.
+Though similar, BB creams, CC creams and tinted moisturizers are all different in their own unique ways.
+Not quite sure how?
+To help shed some light (and guide your future purchases), we’re breaking down the differences between BB cream, CC cream and tinted moisturizer, and the pros and cons of each, below.

 You’re probably familiar with BB cream, but did you know that it’s short for “beauty balm” or “blemish balm?”
-These all-in-one products — which originated in Korea before landing stateside — usually offer a combination SPF protection, anti-aging and skin-soothing formulas.
-They’re much lighter in weight than your average foundation, and they help smoothe your skin’s complexion.
+These all-in-one products — which originated in Korea before landing stateside — usually offer a combination SPF protection, and anti-aging and skin-soothing benefits.
+They’re much lighter in weight than your average foundation, and they help smooth your skin’s complexion.

-To recap: BB cream can offer the benefits of a moisturizer, anti-aging cream, sunscreen, primer and foundation in one product.
-Try the L’Oréal Paris Magic Skin Beautifier BB Cream for the perfect combo.
-The main drawback, however, is that most BB creams aren’t formulated with enough broad-spectrum sunscreen to provide adequate sun protection.
-So, don’t swap out your daily sunscreen use in favor of BB cream.
+It’s important to note that most BB creams aren’t formulated with enough broad-spectrum sunscreen to provide adequate sun protection (it’s simply an added bonus!).
+So don’t swap out your daily sunscreen use in favor of BB cream.
 Be sure to layer up with your favorite broad-spectrum SPF and reapply throughout the day (at least every two hours) to help keep your complexion protected against the sun’s harmful rays.
 Better yet, wear protective clothing, a wide-brimmed hat and sunglasses, and avoid peak sun hours for even more protection.

 While BB and CC creams are similar, there’s one difference that makes them completely unique from one another: CC creams, also known as color correcting creams, are meant to reduce the look of redness or discoloration.
-Their texture is lighter than BB creams because their main job is to act as a color corrector and not a foundation.
-CC creams have a lighter, whipped feel, while BB creams often have a heavier consistency.
-BB creams are also formulated with an array of skin-nourishing benefits, whereas CC creams only target issues pertaining to skin tone, such as to reduce the redness associated with blemishes.
+Their texture is typically lighter than BB creams because their main job is to act as a color corrector and not a foundation.
 If you want to reduce the appearance of minor skin imperfections with lightweight coverage, try pairing your CC cream with a BB cream to get the best of both worlds.
 Some of our favorites include the IT Cosmetics Your Skin But Better Oil Free CC+ Cream and the Giorgio Armani Luminessence CC Cream.

-Moral of the story?
 Reach for a tinted moisturizer or CC cream if you’re looking to even out the appearance of your skin’s tone while hydrating it at the same time.
-If you’re looking for something a little extra — think: anti-aging, primer, better coverage over imperfections, higher SPF, etc. — go for the BB cream instead.
+If you’re looking for something a little extra — think: anti-aging, a primer, better coverage of imperfections, SPF, etc. — go for the BB cream instead.